 Users will encounter this error message when attempting to use a feature of Profound.js that connects to an IBM i or external database, but have not first logged into a valid IBM i session.
 To correct this issue, make sure a valid IBM i connection is created prior to using the Profound.js feature that connects to the IBM i or external database.

-How to create a valid connection.
+How to correct this error and create a valid connection.

 Create connector credentials.